danburonline/neuromorphovis-service/README.md

 1. VS Code with the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed
 2. Docker installed and running on your machine
+3. Make sure you are connected to the EPFL VPN to download specific packages required for NeuroMorphoVis.

 ### Setup the Dev Container